 They needed to add in something to make a heartier product, in order to counteract the seed’s bitter properties.
-So they turned to corn starch and other thickeners, as well as a healthy dose of sugar.
+So they turned to corn starch and other thickeners, as well as a healthy dose of sugar or honey.
 In many ways this cheapened the product, but it also increased how long each cacao fruit and each bag of cacao beans could last.
 The French and the British brought cocoa from a high-class beverage to an accessible indulgence for people of most classes.

 Europeans’ motivations for consuming cocoa in both liquid and solid forms were very similar to those of the Spanish, but for a host of reasons, the situation surrounding cocoa slowly changed.
 In the 1800’s, an Englishman named Joseph Fry created the first chocolate bar.
-While other ingredients were added to the drink, like milk and different spices, the food version was just an unsweetened cocoa powder with some sugar & extra cacao butter added in.
+While other ingredients were added to the drink, like milk and spices, the food version was just an unsweetened cocoa powder with some sugar & extra cacao butter added in.

-Cacao, or cocoa, is about half fat.
+Cacao or cocoa, whatever you call it, is about half fat in its natural state.
 This fat is often pressed out of the cocoa beans and sold as cocoa butter, which is highly prized in the cosmetics industry.
 The rest of this cocoa cake is ground into cocoa powder for making chocolate drinks.
 Later, this powder was also added to other desserts as a prized flavoring.

 Cocoa slowly shifted from the English word for a fruit grown in the Spanish colonies to an ingredient used to flavor treats.